stone-payments/stoneco-guidelines/backend/nodejs/README.md

 * Avoid using console.log() in your code.
 * Using configuration files against variables for ports, ips of other machines, ...
 * Implement differente logs for application and for Node.js.
 * Use arrow function, to make the Scope safety and your code more concise and clarity.
-Check the examples [here](#Arrow).
+Check the examples [Arrow Functions](#arrow-functions).
 * Use domains facing try-catch blocks for error handling.
 * In public servers add a safety middleware as [helmet](https://www.npmjs.com/package/helmet) or [lusca](https://www.npmjs.com/package/lusca).